The weak, grey light filtering through the foyer windows hit the figure standing on the stairs.

-But when he didn't wrap his arms back around her with his usual crushing bear hug, she pulled away, her cheeks flushing.
+But when he didn't wrap his arms back around her with his usual crushing bear hug, she pulled away, her cheeks flushing hot with embarrassment and immediate irritation.

 "I left the dorms three days ago," he said, his voice flat and robotic.
 "I didn't even pack.
 I just grabbed my keys and started the car."

 "Three days ago?
 Justin, you haven't even had your winter formal yet."
 Tally watched him line the bottles up under the faucet.
 The sound of the water rushing into the sink was abnormally loud in the silent house.
 "You're acting like a freak.
 Turn the water off.
-You're going to splash the counters, and Mom will lose it when she gets home."
+You're splashing the granite, and Mom is going to lose her shit when she gets off her double shift at Memorial."

-Tally scoffed, a sharp, defensive sound.
-"It's a virus, Justin.
+Tally scoffed, a sharp, highly defensive sound.
+"It's a fucking virus, Justin.
 It's 2025; we've lived through this.
-Kenzie's mom is an ER nurse; she said people are panicking because the news is blowing it out of proportion.
-It's just a bad strain.
-A mutation."
+Kenzie's mom is an ER nurse, and she said people are panicking because the news is blowing it out of proportion.
+It's just a bad strain."

-"It's not a mutation," Justin snapped, the water splashing over the rim of a gallon jug.
+"It's not a mutation," Justin snapped, his hands shaking as he gripped the edge of the counter.
 "I passed a pile-up near D.C.
 A twelve-car wreck in the middle of a clear day.
 No police.
 No ambulances.
 Just people sitting in their smashed cars, staring at the dashboards while the engines smoked.
-I saw a guy… he was trying to climb over a concrete highway divider, but his hands were shredded, and he didn't even seem to notice the pain.
+I saw a guy… he was trying to climb over a concrete highway divider, but his hands were shredded to the bone, and he didn't even seem to notice the pain.
 He was just trying to get to the other side.
 Like he'd forgotten how to be a person."

-Tally's mind flashed back to the girl at the edge of the school woods.
+Tally's mind flashed violently back to Eric's shattered teeth.
+To the girl at the edge of the school woods with her throat ripped open.
 The way her head had been tilted—wrong.

 "I saw the towers go dark in North Carolina, Tally!
 One by one, the horizon just vanished.
 That's why I'm here.
 I had to get south of the line before the grid went completely."